Marconi Communications: Marconi Communications (1999–2003)

 In the first half of 2001, some of Marconi's major competitors such as Lucent Technologies and Alcatel had issued profit warnings, citing a large drop in orders from large telecoms groups.
 Marconi executives meanwhile reassured investors; the Financial Times judged they were "either failing to see the warning signs, or ignoring them."
-However, in late June and early July it became evident that group sales had suffered a massive decline and by 3 July it was clear that a profits warning was inevitable.
-This was complicated by the fact that Marconi was to announce the sale of its medical unit to Philips for $1.1 billion.
+However, during late June and early July, it became evident that group sales had suffered a steep decline and, by 3 July, it was clear that a profits warning was inevitable.
+This was complicated by the fact that Marconi was to announce the sale of its medical unit to Philips in exchange for $1.1 billion.
 The company's shares would have to be suspended so that investors could not trade its shares without full information.
-At 7.26am on Wednesday 4 July the Philips transaction was announced, and 15 minutes later Marconi announced the suspension of its shares.
-Following a contentious board meeting that evening, Marconi announced 4,000 job cuts, a 15% drop in sales forecasts, and a 50% fall in operating profit to March 2002.
-When trading resumed the following day, the share price dropped 54%.
-This valued the company at £2.8 billion, compared to £35.5 billion in September 2000.
+At 7.26am on Wednesday 4 July, the Philips transaction was announced, and Marconi announced the suspension of its shares 15 minutes later.
+Following a contentious board meeting that evening, Marconi announced 4,000 job cuts, a 15 percent drop in sales forecasts, and a 50 percent fall in operating profit to March 2002.
+When trading resumed the following day, the share price dropped 54 percent, reducing the company's valuation to £2.8 billion, compared to £35.5 billion in September 2000.
 John Mayo, the deputy chief executive, was dismissed as a result.
-A second profits warning in September 2001 led to the dismissal of Lord Simpson (the CEO) and Sir Roger Hurn (Chairman).
+A second profits warning in September 2001 led to the dismissal of Lord Simpson (the CEO) and Sir Roger Hurn (chairman).

 In June 2001, Marconi sold its Ipsaris business to Easynet in an all-share deal worth over £300 million.
-Ipsaris was a network provider owning one of the largest backbones in the UK at the time, with 3,500 kilometres of optical fibre running alongside the UK canal network.
-The deal resulted in Marconi owning a 72% stake in Easynet.
-However, by March 2002 demand for space on the Easynet network had slumped and Easynet effectively mothballed the Ipsaris fibre optic network, writing down its value from £350 million to £15 million.
+At the time, Ipsaris owned one of the largest backbones in the UK, comprising 3,500 kilometres of optical fibre that mainly ran alongside the canal network.
+As a result of this transaction, Marconi owned a 72 percent stake in Easynet.
+However, by March 2002, demand for space on the Easynet network had slumped and Easynet opted to effectively mothball the Ipsaris fibre optic network, writing down its value from £350 million to £15 million.
+One month later, Marconi was ordered by the High Court to deposit more than £20 million with the court to cover a claim against it by Railtrack over a contractual 'put' option that could compel Marconi to purchase its stake in Easynet Group for that amount.
+In December 2002, following a countersuit by Marconi, the lengthy legal dispute with Railtrack was resolved by Marconi withdrawing from the Ultramast joint venture and receiving £45 million in cash.